alexandertrefz/essence/src/ariadne/Readme.md

 console.log(report.render("apple == orange;"))
 ```

+A `code` is optional; when given it is printed on its own line above the
+header, in the same color as `Note` and `Help`.

 `Report.render` accepts a plain string, a `Source`, or — for reports whose
 labels point into multiple sources — a `Cache` (see `sources()`).
 Labels can